athifahamedj/movie-explorer/README.md

 Short design notes:
-used local storage for dark/light theme approach used Jest for testing approach
+1)used local storage for dark/light theme approach 2)used Jest for testing approach
-API has 1000 links limitation
+3)API has 1000 links limitation